sakshamarora97/sakshamarora97/README.md

 📫 - If you share a passion for leveraging data to drive innovation and solve complex problems, I'd love to connect.
 Feel free to reach out on LinkedIn or via email, and let's embark on a data-driven journey together!

-⚡ - Fun fact: I'm a piano player and love hitting the gym!
-Also love listening to podcasts discussing the journey of entrepreneurs
+⚡ - Fun facts: I enjoy cooking🍳, hitting the gym🏋️, and am a piano player🎹!
+Also love listening to podcasts discussing the journey of entrepreneurs🚀🚀